Chemical switch may decrease symptoms of schizophrenia

 Contextual memory impairment was observed in the mice with low levels of KMO; it also spent less time interacting in a social environment with an unfamiliar mouse.
 Additionally, researchers also found high levels of anxiety when the mice were put into challenging settings such as a maze.

-Now, with this new study, researchers aren’t getting ready to hang their lab coats just yet.
-Investigations into humans is next, according to Dr. Schwarcz.
+With the new findings, researchers aren’t getting ready to hang their lab coats just yet.
+More clinical trials are next, according to Dr. Schwarcz.